react-native-community/cli/docs/projects.md

 This will allow you to use libraries that haven't been migrated yet on the New Architecture.

 The list should contain the name of the components, as they're registered in the ViewManagers (i.e. just `"Button"`).

+Since React Native 0.74, this property is ignored as the Interop Layer is **Automatic**, you don't need to register the Legacy Components anymore and they will be discovered automatically.

 #### project.ios.automaticPodsInstallation